 You can configure the Xsockets tool to allow access through a Web browser.
 You can implement these instructions multiple times on the same system to create different server instances.
 With multiple instances, you can run multiple versions at the same time on different listening ports.

 Using Xsockets

 You can work with the Xsockets tool either from the integrated client or from a Web browser.

-Using Xsockets in a Web browser Follow these instructions for using the Xsockets tool in a Web browser.
+Follow these instructions for using the Xsockets tool in a Web browser.